readydos/AC.EMF.Visual/README.md

 * Sends data via Serial (USB)

 ### 2. ESP32 (Better Performance)
-"*The ESP32 is a low-cost, low-power system on a chip (SoC) microcontrollerndesigned by Espressif Systems for IoT, wearables, and industrial applications.
+"*The ESP32 is a low-cost, low-power system on a chip (SoC) microcontroller designed by Espressif Systems for IoT, wearables, and industrial applications.
 It features sufficient performance with dual or single-core x86 processors, high speed and extensive GPIOs.*"

 * Although built for WiFi + Bluetooth usage,
 The ESP32 can be used to measure both Electromagnetic Fields (EMF) and Electromagnetic Interference (EMI), though its built-in ability is initially limited.
 For high-precision or professional-grade measurements, you generally pair the ESP32 with external sensors.*